 1. February 2015.
 “Hi I’m River, so nice to meet you!” he said, clamping a hand down on my shoulder.
 It was early morning in Seoul and I was incredibly hungover after a beer-fuelled night of noraebang (Korean Karaoke) had led to full-on alcohol carnage at Club FF.
 I was a virtual zombie in the car as River sped off for the fifty-three kilometer journey.
 Located in the sleepy province of Yangpyeong, the walking trail up to the temple complex begins here in the forest valley of Yongmunsan Mountain.

 2. February 2015.
 River was a friend of a friend who I’d gotten in touch with several months before my trip to Korea.
 “Any buddy of Anthony is a buddy of mine!” he said and was quick to suggest a day trip out to Yongmunsa.
 Comprising of three large Buddhist structures, this is the compound’s gorgeous centerpiece hall located in the main courtyard with its army of gingko trees.
 One of these trees is said to be a thousand years old and the largest in Korea.

-3. Yongmunsa Temple, February 2015.
-All of the buildings are peppered with beautiful sculpted details, from blossoming flowers and bald-headed baby Buddhas to glaring hawks and sneering fearsome dragons.
-Even in my blurry-eyed head-pounding state it was impossible not to be caught up in its beauty.
+3. February 2015.
+All of the buildings are peppered with beautiful sculpted details, from blossoming flowers and bald-headed baby Buddhas to glaring hawks and fearsome, sneering dragons.
+Even in my blurry-eyed, head-pounding state it was impossible not to be caught up in its beauty.
 “Pretty good huh?” laughed River.

 Like this?
 Then why not check out my other 5s from all around Korea.